Battle of Maeso

 The Battle of Maeso took place between Silla and Tang forces in the Korean peninsula.

-On September 29, 675, a confrontation occurred between a Silla forces under the command of Kim Wonsul and a Tang forces under Li Jinxing.
+On September 29, 675, a confrontation occurred between Silla's forces under the command of Kim Wonsul and a Tang army nder Li Jinxing.
+The Sillan army was composed of Sillan soldiers, former prisoners issued amnesty in exchange for participating in the battle, as well as refugees from Goguryeo and Baekje.
+Li Jinxing was a Tang general of Mohe-origin.